samueldsingh/data-engineering/interview_questions/16-exception-handling.md

 ## 3. Different exception classes used in your project

+In Python, exceptions are represented as classes.
+Here are some of the commonly used built-in exception classes:

+1. **BaseException**: The base class for all built-in exceptions.
+It provides common methods like `__str__()` to display exception information.

+2. **Exception**: The base class for all non-system-exiting exceptions.
+It's commonly used to catch general exceptions.

+3. **ArithmeticError**: The base class for arithmetic exceptions.

+4. **ZeroDivisionError**: Raised when dividing by zero.

+5. **AssertionError**: Raised when an `assert` statement fails.

+6. **TypeError**: Raised when an operation or function is applied to an object of inappropriate type.

+7. **ValueError**: Raised when an operation or function receives an argument of correct type but with an inappropriate value.

+8. **IndexError**: Raised when trying to access an index that is out of range.

+9. **KeyError**: Raised when a dictionary is accessed with a key that doesn't exist.

+10. **NameError**: Raised when a local or global name is not found.

+11. **FileNotFoundError**: Raised when trying to open a file that does not exist.

+12. **IOError**: Raised when an I/O operation (e.g., reading/writing a file) fails.

+13. **ImportError**: Raised when an import statement fails.

+14. **IndentationError**: Base class for syntax errors related to incorrect indentation.

+15. **SyntaxError**: Raised when there is a syntax error in the code.

+16. **RuntimeError**: Raised when an error does not fall under any specific category.

+17. **KeyError**: Raised when a key is not found in a dictionary.

+18. **ValueError**: Raised when a function receives an argument of the correct type but with an invalid value.

+19. **TypeError**: Raised when an operation or function is applied to an object of inappropriate type.

+20. **StopIteration**: Raised by an iterator's `__next__()` method to signal that there are no further items.

+21. **SystemExit**: Raised when the interpreter is asked to exit.

+22. **KeyboardInterrupt**: Raised when the user interrupts the program (usually with `Ctrl+C`).

+23. **MemoryError**: Raised when an operation runs out of memory.

+24. **OverflowError**: Raised when an arithmetic operation exceeds the limits of its data type.

+25. **RecursionError**: Raised when the maximum recursion depth is exceeded.

+26. **NotImplementedError**: Raised when an abstract method that needs to be overridden in a subclass is not implemented.

+27. **FileExistsError**: Raised when trying to create a file or directory that already exists.

+These are just a few examples of the built-in exception classes in Python.
+Custom exceptions can also be created by subclassing the `Exception` class or any of its subclasses.
+Handling exceptions and using the appropriate exception classes helps make your code more robust and reliable.

 ## 4. try vs except vs else vs finally.
 Explain in detail